AFI DOCS 2018 Announces Opening and Closing Night Films, Centerpiece and Special Screenings

 This year’s program also includes ABOVE AND BEYOND: NASA’S JOURNEY TO TOMORROW (DIR Rory Kennedy) as the Centerpiece.
 The four Special Screenings will be the world premiere of THE COLD BLUE (DIR Erik Nelson), KINSHASA MAKAMBO (DIR Dieudo Hamadi), MR. SOUL!
 (DIRS Sam Pollard and Melissa Haizlip) and WITKIN & WITKIN (DIR Trisha Ziff).
 The full slate will be announced in the coming weeks.
 AFI DOCS runs June 13–17, 2018, in Washington, DC, and Silver Spring, MD.

 The Opening Night screening of PERSONAL STATEMENT will be held on June 13 at the Newseum and will be followed by a Q&A with directors Juliane Dressner and Edwin Martinez.
-The film centers on three Brooklyn high school seniors who, lacking support services at school, band together to help each other get into college.
+The film centers on three Brooklyn high school seniors who are working as college counselors in their schools because many of their classmates have no one else to turn to for support.

 The Closing Night screening of UNITED SKATES will be held on June 17 at the Landmark E Street Cinema and will be followed by a Q&A with directors Dyana Winkler and Tina Brown.
 The film chronicles the fight to save roller-skating rinks, which have played a critical role in modern African-American culture.